diwu1990/uSystolic-Sim/README.md

 *uSystolic-Sim* offers per GEMM level configuration for MAC operations.
 The maximum cycle count for a MAC operation is related to the computing scheme in the kernels.
 For exmaple, with N-bit binary source data, unary computing, bit-seral and bit-parallel binary computing will spend at most 2^N, N and 1 cycles for one MAC operations, respectively.

 ### 4. Varying-bitwidth data
 *uSystolic-Sim* provides per GEMM level configuration for the data bitwidth.
 The data bitwidth can be arbitrary, as required by the target application, and will ultimately influence the power and energy consumption.
-Note that *uSystolic-Sim* focuses on the performance and efficiency, while ignoring the influence of data bitwidth on accuracy.
+Note that *uSystolic-Sim* focuses on the performance and efficiency evaluation, while ignoring the influence of data bitwidth on accuracy.

 ## Workflow
 ### 1. Architecture simulation - [archSim](https://github.com/diwu1990/uSystolic-Sim/blob/main/archSim/README.md)